Top 12 Luxury Ski Resorts in France

 Saint-Gervais, Thermal Relaxation

 Located at the foot of Mont-Blanc, the highest peak in Western Europe, Saint-Gervais is a popular starting point for climbers and high-mountain enthusiasts.
 The resort is also renowned for its historic thermal springs, known for their healing and soothing properties.
 The Thermes de Saint-Gervais offers a range of thermal treatments and wellness services, perfect for relaxation after a day on the slopes or for a health-focused stay.
-The charming village still retains its old-world allure, and visitors can ride the famous Tramway du Mont-Blanc, one of the last cogwheel trains in France, which ascends to the Nid d'Aigle at 2,372 meters.
+The charming village still retains its old-world allure and visitors can ride the famous Tramway du Mont-Blanc, one of the last cogwheel trains in France, which ascends to the Nid d'Aigle at 2,372 meters.

-Homanie offers a luxurious chalet in Saint-Gervais les Bains, consisting of 4 chalets that can accommodate up to 36 people.
+Homanie offers a luxurious chalet in Saint-Gervais les Bains, consisting of 4 chalets that can accommodate up to 36 guests.
 A daily shuttle service is available to take guests to the slopes, while an outdoor jacuzzi provides the perfect relaxation spot after an active day on the mountain.

 Combloux, A Gem of Ice

 Often called "the pearl of the Alps in the embrace of glaciers," Combloux offers breathtaking views of Mont-Blanc, making it an enchanting destination for mountain lovers.
-This charming village has preserved its traditional alpine character, with wooden chalets, Savoyard farms, and a warm, friendly atmosphere.
+This charming village has preserved its traditional alpine character, with wooden chalets, Savoyard farms and a warm, friendly atmosphere.
 The village's panoramic views of the Mont-Blanc massif are among the most beautiful in the region, making it an ideal location for families.
 Combloux is a haven for those seeking a safe, eco-friendly experience with activities such as water sports on the biotope lake, whose waters are naturally filtered by aquatic plants, as well as an ecological swimming pool.

-The Homanie Chalet in Combloux can accommodate up to 33 people, providing a spacious environment perfect for family gatherings.
-The chalet features a wellness area with an outdoor pool, jacuzzi, hammam, and a cinema room, adding to its allure as a luxurious and secret retreat.
+The Homanie Chalet in Combloux can accommodate up to 33 guests, providing a spacious environment perfect for family gatherings.
+The chalet features a wellness area with an outdoor pool, jacuzzi, hammam and a cinema room, adding to its allure as a luxurious and secret retreat.
 It’s just a short drive from the Princesse de Megève cable car, offering convenient access to the slopes while preserving the tranquility of the area.

 luxury ski resorts in france: a comparison of happiness in the snow